 How Do Septic Systems Work?

 There are also several factors that affect how frequently a septic tank should be pumped.
 The number of people living in a household is the number one factor.
-The more people using a septic system, the more frequently it will need to be pumped.
+The more people using a Septic System, the more frequently it will need to be pumped.
 If there are only 2 people living in a home then it will not need to be pumped as much as a home with 5 family members.
-Children are also an extremely important factor in when to pump your tank.
+Children are also an extremely important factor in when to pump your Septic Tank.
 Many parents use flushable wipes when they have young children that manage to make it into the septic tank.
 No matter what it says on a pack of children’s wipes, there is no such things as a septic safe wipe that is ok to flush.

 Maintain a Septic Log

 It is important to keep an accurate log on when your septic tank is pumped.
 Homeowners typically believe that they will remember when their Septic Tank was pumped last.
 However, remembering Septic Maintenance dates for a septic tank years later is not as easy as you may think.
 It is easiest if you schedule your Septic Maintenance the same time of year.
 Some homeowners pump their tank ever January or every December.
 This makes Septic Maintenance easier to remember.